lotzamotza/Home_Sales/README.md

 Parquet Data Operations:
 DataFrame is partitioned by the date_built field and writes it in Parquet format then reads the Parquet data back into a DataFrame (p_df_sales)
 A temp table is created from the Parquet data and ran the query (average price per view rating).
 Runtime is measured and compared to previous queries.

 Finally, home_sales is uncached and is verified no longer cached.

-F